redwoodjs/redwood/packages/router/README.md

 ### `private` Set

-Sets can take a `private` prop which makes all routes inside that set require authentication.
-When a user is not authenticated and attempts to visit this route, they will be redirected to the route passed as the `unauthenticated` prop and the originally requested route's path will be added to the query string in a `redirectTo` param.
-This lets you send the user to the originally requested page once logged in.
+Sets can take a `private` prop which makes all Routes inside that Set require authentication.
+When a user isn't authenticated and attempts to visit one of the Routes in the private Set, they'll be redirected to the Route passed as the Set's `unauthenticated` prop.
+The originally-requested Route's path is added to the query string as a `redirectTo` param.
+This lets you send the user to the page they originally requested once they're logged-in.

 Additionally you can also specify `role` to be more fine-grained in your access control.

 Here's an example of how you'd use a private set: